-All international applicants must possess a visa which permits them to attend graduate school on a full-time or part-time basis in the U.S. A copy of your current visa and passport must be submitted with your application package.
+All PMBA international applicants must possess a visa which permits them to attend graduate school on a part-time basis in the U.S. while they continue to work.
+A copy of your current visa and passport must be submitted with your application package.

 Please Note: It takes a minimum of three to four weeks to process and prepare an international application for admissions review.
-You will receive a decision by e-mail followed by a letter sent via surface mail.
+You will receive a decision by email followed by a letter sent in the mail.
 Due to the high volume of international evaluations in the spring, there can be up to a two month wait.
 Therefore, it is prudent to apply early.

 International applicants must have completed an academic program equivalent to a U. S. bachelor’s degree prior to enrolling.

 Applicants who are not native speakers of English, including those who are transferring from or who have completed degree programs at other U.S. colleges or universities, must prove their English language proficiency by taking a standardized test and reporting the score to the university.

 The following tests are accepted:

 All international applicants not currently issued a U.S. visa, must document their ability to meet all educational and personal expenses for the first year of intended study before this university can issue an I-20 or IAP-66.
 It is essential that you read the International Applicant Financial Form carefully.
 Complete and return the form along with official supporting documentation as outlined in the instructions.
 Supporting financial documentation should be a bank statement or a letter from a bank official stating the funds available (liquid assets) in U.S. dollars and must show the account holder's name.
 No certificate of eligibility will be issued without satisfactory financial documentation.
 Financial documentation is required for visa issuance only- documentation may be submitted after acceptance but I-20 documentation cannot be issued without it.

 All international applicants must upload a copy of their passport biographical page and a copy of their current U.S. visa, if applicable.